 Do I have to remove the varnish before staining?

 It depends on the condition of the varnish and the staining technique you are going for.
-For instance, when answering ” Can you stain over varnish,” we recommended glazing, a technique with two years of a clear coat sandwiching the stain film.
+For instance, when answering ” Can you stain over varnish,” we recommended glazing, a technique with two layers of a clear coat sandwiching the stain film.

 In the glazing technique, the stain is applied to the wood, then a coat of varnish is applied, followed by a stain, then more varnish.
 This series is repeated to satisfaction.